 Will you fund Market Match at my market?

-If awarded, the Ecology Center will bring on 3-10 new partners to offer Market Match incentives at farmers’ market sites in July 2018.
+The Ecology Center will bring on 3-10 new partners to begin offering Market Match incentives at farmers’ market sites in July 2018.
 For information on how to apply, click here for more information.
 Applications are due to the Ecology Center by Friday, March 23, 2018.

 Great, I’m convinced!
 Where do I sign up?